JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 avoid trouble, you get less strange, fast.
 You get me?"

 "I get you," he said.
 "Thank you, sir."
-Before the Securitat man could say any more, Lawrence was on his way.
+Before the Securitat man could say any more, Batman was on his way.

 #